 To ensure full alignment with our business goals, Voya Financial maintains a Corporate Responsibility and Diversity & Inclusion Executive Council (CR&DIEC) that includes all Voya Executive Committee members composed of the top leaders in the company.
-Led by Chairman and CEO Rod Martin, the Executive Council meets quarterly to review strategy and performance regarding charitable sponsorships, employee engagement and CR integration activities.
+Led by Chairman and CEO Rod Martin, the Executive Council meets quarterly to review strategy and performance regarding charitable sponsorships, employee engagement, environmental sustainability and CR integration activities.
 Critical concerns, if any, are brought to the attention of the CR&DIEC during these meetings with recommendations for actions to remediate.
 The CR&DIEC makes determinations, guided by the nature of the issue and the Committee charter, as to whether those concerns should be brought to the attention of the Nominating and Governance Committee, the Finance Committee or other directors of the board.
 In 2016, there were no critical concerns presented to the CR&DIEC or the board of directors.

 Additionally, the charter of the Voya Board of Directors Nominating and Governance Committee includes the review of environmental, sustainability and corporate social responsibility (CR) matters of significance to the company.
 The committee is engaged in CR in the following ways, including reporting to the full board as necessary: